A COMPLETE BEGINNERS GUIDE TO RUNNING

 HOW FAST SHOULD I BE GOING?

-As you get fitter your pace will also speed up so regularly check in with the talk test to make sure you’re running at your optimum level.
+As your fitness improves, your pace will naturally increase.
+Be sure to regularly check in with the talk test to ensure you’re still running at your optimum level and not pushing too hard.

 SHOULD I RUN INSIDE OR OUTSIDE?